2501/en_lobotomy_corporation_fan_translation/README.md

 # How do I use it?
 This is more or less a direct (edited) copy-and-paste of the Unity XML translation files, so ideally you should be able to copy-and-paste the contents of this repository over the same files in your Windows Steam installation.
 No other platforms (if any?) are supported at this time.

+In particular, this repo's contents should be copied to the following directory (or equivalent): `C:\Program Files (x86)\Steam\steamapps\common\LobotomyCorp\LobotomyCorp_Data\ExternalData\xml`.
+Overwrite all affected files.

 Note that this will create a mismatch with Steam's concept of what the file contents _should_ be, so you may wish to disable auto-updating in the game's steam properties after installing this fan translation.
-This behavior hasn't been confirmed, but it can't hurt to play it safe.

 # How do I help?
 Thanks for asking!
-Please open a pull request with your translated files and updated "translation_progess.md" file.
+Please contact me to become a contributor and open a new branch to make the changes to your translated files (and other updated files, such as "translation_progess.md").
 Additionally, please take a look at "translation_guidelines.md" so everyone can coordinate on details which reach across files and/or the entire game (The names of the types of work, Zayin/Teth/He/Waw/Aleph, etc.).

+Once you're ready, make a Pull Request with your changes and we can collaborate to get your work into master.

 Feel free to fork this repo as well if you wish to take things in a different direction.